josh-collinsworth/joco-sveltekit/src/routes/blog/posts/self-fulfilling-prophecy-of-react.md

 Assuming you know nothing about any front-end framework, React is definitely not the easiest to learn or to use.

 <CalloutPlusQuote>

 JSX is a gotcha-riddled kludge to clumsily shoehorn HTML into a JavaScript function return.
-The only thing worse than using JSX with React is <em>not</em> using JSX with React.
+The only thing worse than using JSX with React is _not_ using JSX with React.

 </CalloutPlusQuote>

 Besides [JSX](https://reactjs.org/docs/introducing-jsx.html), React itself has its own bevy of unique conventions and trip-ups (not to mention two completely different syntaxes that are _not_ fully interoperable).